-When considering other occupations such as truck drivers, warehouse workers or mechanics, there are many options to consider.
+When considering occupations in the trucking and logistics industry such as truck drivers, warehouse workers or mechanics, there are many options to consider.
 Involve the person with the disability, their manager, registered health professional and representative (if applicable) in determining the best accommodation based on their needs.
 Some examples to prompt your thinking are outlined in the following pages.